 Summers are hot and humid with temperatures in the 80s and 90s.
 Winters are relatively mild with temperatures usually in the 30s and 40s.
 The area receives about six inches of snow and nearly 50 inches of rain annually.
 On the comfort index, a combination of humidity and temperature, Williamsburg ranks below the national average.
 The sun shines 210 days of the year.
 Both the air quality and the water quality are above the national averages.

 Williamsburg has a few drawbacks as a retirement spot.
 Tourists come by the bus load (but with a little inside knowledge, they can be avoided).
 Traffic is sluggish, particularly near the center of town.
 Dining options are not overwhelming, and most restaurants cater to families and kids.
 Nightlife is practically non-existent.

 Yet despite the downsides, retirees who live in Williamsburg seem to love it.
 Its history, collegiate flavor and understated charm create an appealing place to call home.
-It may not be a perfect place, but many people think that it comes close.
+It may not be a perfect place, but many people think it comes close.